 The financial distress theory tries to provide justifications and conditions that promote the occurrence of financial distress in firms' operational lives.
 The theory postulates that liquidity risk and credit risk management processes are among the major causes of financial distress in organizational life.
 The theory also postulates that financial distress firms are mostly faced with performance problems.
 That is to say, a firm that is bedeviled with financial distress is most likely not to put up good performance.
-It is therefore imperative that in the promotion of firms' performance, proper measures are put in place in order to avoid financial distress and this will include liquidity risk and credit risk management processes.
+It is therefore imperative that in the promotion of firms' performance, proper measures are put in place in other to avoid financial distress and this will include liquidity risk and credit risk management processes.
 The liquidity shiftability theory provides for explicit understanding of how the liquidity risk affects the financial performance.
-The theory postulates that an inefficient liquidity problems (liquidity risk) and affect financial performance.
+The theory postulates that an inefficient liquidity management systems demonstrated by an organization will lead to liquidity problems (liquidity risk) and affect financial performance.